-Newton includes the historic village of Sullivan, anchored by the Sullivan Community Hall and the Fraser Valley Heritage Rail Society.
+Newton also includes the historic village of Sullivan, anchored by the Sullivan Community Hall, as well as the Panorama neighbourhood.

 Newton is bordered by the City of Delta to the west, Mud Bay and South Surrey to the south, 160 Street to the east and the communities of Whalley and Fleetwood to the north.